Sudewo: Regent of Pati

 In the 2024 Indonesian local elections, Sudewo announced his candidacy for the regent of Pati with Risma Ardhi Chandra as his running mate.
 The pair were elected with 419,684 votes or 53.53% of the vote.
 As regent, he ordered a staff reduction at Pati's Soewondo Regional Hospital due to perceived overcrowding.
 He also banned the usage of Sound horeg in the regency, though this policy was retracted after protests.

 In an attempt at increasing the regional revenue, Sudewo sought to increase the Rural and Urban Land and Building Tax by 250%.
 This caused protests and demonstrations calling for Sudewo's resignation.
 On 13 August 2025, protesters gathered in front of the Pati Regional Administration Office carrying banners with anti-Sudewo messages, such as "Step down, Sudewo, or the people will remove you by force."
 By 14 August, Pati's Regional House of Representatives (DPRD) had agreed to form a special committee to investigate a potential impeachment of Sudewo.
 On 31 October 2025, the DPRD voted on his impeachment, but the motion failed with only PDI-P voting to impeach while the other six parties in the legislature voted against.

 Personal life

-According to his State Officials' Wealth Report (LHKPN), Sudewo has more than 31 billion rupiahs in assets, over half of which consisted of properties in Surakarta, Yogyakarta, Bogor, Depok, Pacitan, and Tuban.
 He is married to Atik Kusdarwati, and the couple has four children.
 Kusdarwati unsuccessfully ran for a DPR seat in 2024 from the same district as Sudewo.